tmbuza/iMAP/README2.md

 <br>

 >If the auto-install failed, please try to do it manually.
 Each of the tools below is hyperlinked to lead you to its download site.
+Please install the latest stable version.

 * [Install seqkit](https://github.com/shenwei356/seqkit/releases/tag/v0.11.0).
 * [Install fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).